parmisx/parmis.github.io/README.md

 - Internship Experience: IEUK Bright Network, June 2024

 ## Projects
+Click on the images for videos of them!

 ### Year 1
 #### Spongebob Game Project - December 2022
 A Spongebob-themed game similar to Mario.